HeyImAmethyst/Ars-Venefici/README.md

 }
 ```

+# Rune Table

+Version 1.10 adds a new machine called a rune table.
+It will allow you to make different colored runes!
+You would need to craft a blank rune (which is a crafting recipe unlocked if you have learned wizardry) and an additional item (similar to how the furnace needs coal and the ore you need to smelt).
+To make any of the colored runes, an item with the color you are looking for needs to be placed into the table.
+So if you want a red rune, you need to have a red item (like a strawberry for example) and right click the table with it, while having a blank rune in your inventory.
+Some of the new items added with this mod can be used to make runes as well!

+Any item that has a color context tag that the rune table is able to make a rune for can be used.
+If you have [LookupAnything](https://www.nexusmods.com/stardewvalley/mods/541?tab=description), the item information menu should tell you if an item can be used to make a colored rune.

 The value in "NUMBERVALUEHERE" needs to be a number (ex: "20", "150", "200").
 If the value isn't a number or has any letters or other characters in it, the item will not replenish any mana.

 # Console Commands